DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 #### Falling

 Falling from a great height is dangerous.
-At the end of a fall, a creature takes 1 damage and applies -1 speed for every 10 feet it fell and the creature is Knocked Down.
+At the end of a fall, a creature takes 1 damage and applies -1 speed for every 2 space equivalent in height it fell and the creature is Knocked Down.
 This speed is recovered after a Rest or if the creature is healed to their maximum HP.
+Your GM may allow for an Agility Check to mitigate the penalty from falling.

 #### Challenging Terrain